Article by Ceri Wheeldon

 I have been participating in a mini version of my own, by participating in a test that Seven Seas are conducting which looks at Omega-3 and why it’s so important to have in our diets.
 Looking to improve my Omega-3 intake I had my blood analysed (via a finger prick test) and then reviewed by Professor Philip Calder, Professor of Nutritional Immunology at the University of Southampton.

-I was quite surprised by the results. (read the full review of my results here) The test analysed the Omega 3 fatty acid content of my red blood cells.
+I was quite surprised by the results.
+The test analysed the Omega 3 fatty acid content of my red blood cells.
 The emphasis was on the EPA and DHA levels, as a greater content of these in red blood cells is linked with better health – and could be used as an indicator of heart health.
 An Omega-3 index of 3, 4 or below would be cause for concern, while an index of 8 would be a good sign.

 Given that I follow what I thought of as a healthy diet, I was disappointed in my results, which came back with an index of 5.5, which although not giving cause for concern, could have been better.